2018 Award for Excellence in Educational Access

 Award for Excellence in Educational Access

-The National Partnership for Educational Access (NPEA) and Jack Kent Cooke Foundation are pleased to announce the winner of the 2017 Award for Excellence in Educational Access.
-For the second year in a row, NPEA Member Jack Kent Cooke Foundation is generously sponsoring the Award for Excellence in Educational Access.
+The National Partnership for Educational Access (NPEA) and Jack Kent Cooke Foundation are pleased to announce the winner of the 2018 Award for Excellence in Educational Access.
+For the third year in a row, NPEA Member Jack Kent Cooke Foundation generously sponsored the Award for Excellence in Educational Access.
 Congratulations to this year’s winner: Chicago Scholars!

-We were pleased to receive several strong nominations for this year’s award.
-Please click on the links below to read more about these outstanding organizations, programs, and schools.
+We were pleased to receive several strong nominations for this year’s award:

 - Chicago Scholars (Chicago, IL)